team401/2025-Robot-Code/README.md

 We also make use of CopperCore's Environment Handler with [config.json](https://github.com/team401/2025-Robot-Code/blob/main/src/main/deploy/constants/config.json), allowing us to specify different sets of constants for different environments.
 This enabled identical code to run on multiple different test platforms, allowing us to integrate our drivetrain code and individual subsystems on a test drivebase and HITL testing rig before our competition robot even existed.

+This project has the following environments:

+- `comp`: This is environment contains gains for the competition robot.
+- `hitl`: HITL stands for Hardware-In-The-Loop.
+Last season, we struggled with integration because we hadn't let our code interact with hardware enough prior to getting the final robot.
+This meant that we didn't see a lot of problems early enough, and had to work much faster to solve them all very quickly.
+To combat this, we used a test setup that we called "The HITL rig."
+It was a piece of plywood, with a RoboRIO, a PDH, a breaker, and a radio.
+Whenever a prototype of a subsystem was completed, we would wire it to the HITL board and try to integrate its code in isolation.
+This allowed us to fix bugs that only appeared in hardware, as well as iterating on our sensor placements and code design for the claw/indexer before the claw was made out of the final materials.
+It also meant that, when we did receive the completed robot, we could focus more on making the systems work together rather than having to tune every single system on the robot individually one after another.
+- `test_drivebase`: This environment contained gains for the test drivebase.
+This was a wooden chassis with slightly different dimensions that we used to integrate the drivetrain.
+While the rest of the robot was being designed, programmed, and fabricated, we were able to use this test drivebase to run autos and tune our single-tag lineup system so that it only needed to have its gains updated to run on the competition robot.
+- `test_ramp`: This environment was briefly used to initially test the ramp.

 ### Strategy Manager

 Our custom [Strategy Manager](https://github.com/team401/2025-Robot-Code/blob/main/src/main/java/frc/robot/StrategyManager.java) coordinated of our robot's actions using JSONSync and handled operator controls through Network Tables.